philpennock/sks_spider/README.md

 themselves adequate at crunch time.

 The horrible HTML templates (translated directly from my horrible Python ones ...
-I'm *definitely* not a UI designer) expect a style-sheet and a `favicon.ico` to be provided as part of the namespace, they're not served by this daemon.
+I'm _definitely_ not a UI designer) expect a style-sheet and a `favicon.ico` to be provided as part of the namespace, they're not served by this daemon.

 Yes, this is a toy program.
 It's a useful toy, but definitely not a shipping product.

+My start-up script (OS-specific, not included) `touch`es and `chown`s the log-file before starting the program.
+It then runs, as the same run-time user as is used for `sks` itself (for my convenience in user management):

+    sks_stats_daemon -log-file /var/log/sks-stats.log \
+      -json-persist /var/sks/stats-persist.json \
+      -started-file /var/sks/stats.started

+The `-json-persist` flag causes `sks_stats_daemon` to register a handler for `SIGUSR1`; receipt of that signal causes the current mesh to be written to the named file (removing any previous content), before exiting.

+The start-up script takes a `quickrestart` argument, which sends `SIGUSR1`, waits for the process to disappear, then starts `sks_stats_daemon` once more.
+It then waits for the `-started-file` flag-file to appear, then removes it and exits.

 nginx configuration